Are you looking for the latest domain name statistics? You’re in the right place.

 What is the most popular domain name registrar?

-Around 77.2 million domains are registered through GoDaddy, representing a 12.27% share of the market.
+Around 77.2 million domains are registered through GoDaddy, representing a 12.27% market share.
 This makes GoDaddy the number one most popular domain registrar.

-NameCheap came a distant second with around 17.5 million registered domains—that’s 2.78% of the market share.
+NameCheap came a distant second with around 17.5 million registered domains—2.78% of the market share.

 Top 10 domain name registrars